apache/arrow/docs/source/status.rst

 * \(1) No support for handshake or DoExchange.
 * \(2) Support using AspNetCore authentication handlers.
-* \(3) Flight integration testing for Rust is still ongoing as of version 3.0.0, see ARROW-8853.

 .. seealso::
    The :ref:`flight-rpc` specification.